denysdvl/bootstrap-site-template/README.md

 _You **can** combine this with your web project_

-*It's a beautiful website template in a dark style *
+*It's a beautiful website template in a dark style*

 In this project, I almost did everything through bootstrap and jQuery.
 There is also a **go to top** button and a fully adaptive template for all screen sizes

+**Evaluate the design you can watch the demo https://denysdvl.github.io/bootstrap_-site_template/.**